timescale/aws-lambda-example/README.md

     }
 ]
 ```

+### GetSensorData
+This function takes no inputs but returns the latest 5 sensor readings ordered by time in an array.

 ## Template
 In order to use this AWS SAM project, you need to modify the following records in the `template.yaml` file: